 - Aging & Longevity

-Can You Live Longer And Look Younger By Eating Less With The CRON Diet?
+Is It True That You Can Live Longer With The CRON Diet?

 One feature of modern society is the prevalence of obesity.
 As societies become more developed, the inhabitants tend to gain more weight.
 As a result, more and more people acquire the need to lose some weight and the way to do that is to go on a diet.